Nikon DX format

 The Nikon D40 is a DX-format camera.
 Here, the DX-sized image sensor is exposed.

 Comparison of image sensor sizes, including Nikon DX.

 The Nikon DX format is an alternative name used by Nikon corporation for APS-C image sensor format being approximately 24x16 mm.
 Its dimensions are about 2/3 (29 mm vs 43 mm diagonal, approx.) those of the 35mm format.
 The format was created by Nikon for its digital SLR cameras, many of which are equipped with DX-sized sensors.
 DX format is very similar in size to sensors from Pentax, Sony and other camera manufacturers.
 All are referred to as APS-C, including the Canon cameras with a slightly smaller sensor.

 Nikon has produced 23 F-mount lenses for the DX format, from macro to telephoto lenses.
 35mm format lenses can also be used with DX format cameras, with additional advantages: less vignetting, less distortion and often better border sharpness.
 Disadvantages of 35mm lenses include generally higher weight and incompatible features such as autofocus with some lower-end DX cameras.
 Nikon has also produced digital SLRs that feature the larger Nikon FX format sensor that is the size of the 135 film format.

 In 2013, Nikon introduced a high-end compact camera with a DX-sized sensor, the Nikon Coolpix A, featuring an 18.5 mm lens.

 In late 2019 Nikon announced their first Z-mount camera with an APS-C sensor, the Nikon Z50.
+This has been followed by an additional three DX cameras.